mpi4py/mpi4py/docs/source/usrman/tutorial.rst

   in the underlying MPI implementation.
 In this case, the buffer-provider object can be passed directly as a buffer argument, the count and MPI datatype will be inferred.

-Both :meth:`Recv`/:meth:`Irecv` and :meth:`recv`/:meth:`irecv` may be passed a buffer object that can be repeatedly used to receive messages without reallocation.
-This buffer must be sufficiently long to accommodate the transmitted messages; hence, any buffer passed to :meth:`recv` or :meth:`irecv` must be at least as long as the *pickled* data transmitted to the receiver.

 Point-to-Point Communication
 ----------------------------